BIBLE PASSAGE:

 When we have a friend who is visible, we can ask them directly if they care,

-He may give us an answer in ways we never expected, or fully understand.
+can’t it?
+Jesus may give us an answer in ways we never expected, or fully

 For instance,

-He may give us an unexpected strength to cope with
+He may give us unexpected strength to cope with the

 He may use our distress to create

-a greater desire in us to be closer to Him.
+a greater desire in us to grow closer to Him.

-to use us to minister to others in the future.
+to use us for ministering to others in the future.

-They were doing everything they could physically do to keep the boat from
+them.
+They were doing everything they could physically do to keep the

-being destroyed in the storm, but they were losing the battle and they were
+boat from being destroyed in the storm, but they were losing the battle

-afraid – it was becoming a matter of life or death.
-They felt helpless and yet
+and they were afraid – it was becoming a matter of life or death.
+They

-Jesus was not nervous, perplexed, nor did He feel things were out of control.
+Jesus wasn’t nervous or perplexed, nor did He feel things were out of control.

 Why didn’t He simply get up and show His concern for them by calming the